msfouda/Satellite-Imagery/README.md

 ![NDWI](screenshots/ndwi.png)

-**Provided open-source code is only an abstract of the fully developed object orianted code which remain confidintail**
+**Provided open-source code is only an abstract of the fully developed object orianted code which remain confidential**

 ## Install code's package requirements